Held in Monte Carlo, Like Bike is a little different from most bike shows. It celebrates the most luxurious and expensive bikes on the market.

 With the catchily named R.E1+FS27.5, German brand Rotwild seeks to provide enduro riders with a performance-orientated e-bike.
 In fact, the brand boldly declares the R.E1+ to be “the perfect enduro bike”.

-The frame is made from hydroformed 6066 T6 aluminium, though the down tube is carbon with battery integration.
+The frame is made from hydroformed 6066 T6 aluminum, though the down tube is carbon with battery integration.
 With Fox’s top-end Factory Kashima suspension front and back, SRAM X0 drivetrain, Shimano XT brakes and DT Swiss E1700 Spline wheels, the spec matches the asking price.

 Dassi Aero Road 6.2